Lead Agency / State University Construction Fund

 Project Manager / Sean Connolly

 The new stair leading down to the newly created lower level entrance has been reopened now that the new entrance canopy and new stainless steel handrails have been installed.
 A new built-in bench along the concrete retaining wall at the plaza level was also installed.
-The new lighted sign at the top of the exterior stairs was delayed due to fabrication issues, however, it is now on schedule to be installed before the end of May .
+The new lighted sign at the top of the exterior stairs is delayed due to fabrication and contractor issues.

 Built in 1972, by the then new firm Gwathmey & Siegel, the Main Dining Hall is located just southeast of the Plaza in the original dorm complex (commonly referred to as Big Haus, Crossroads and Farside).
 The building features large expanses of single thickness glass (not energy efficient by today's standards), massive angled masonry fins, stepped roofs with clerestories, domed skylights and open floor plans.